ska-telescope/ska-dlm-client/docs/src/openapi_dlm_client/StorageApi.md

 Init Location

-Initialize a new storage location.
+Initialise a new location for a storage by specifying the location_name and location_type.

 ### Example